We always wanted to see some changes in our education policies. Finally, the day has come.

-However, the fortune has been spent, instead of wasted, in an inefficient, ineffective, and unproductive manner.
+However, instead of wasting, the fortune has been spent inefficient, ineffective, and unproductive.

-The skepticism of critics is backed by a substantial amount of the previous record; hence, it is justified.
+The critics’ skepticism is backed by a substantial amount of the previous record; hence, it is justified.

 Criticisms happen to everything, but we should analyze things before concluding.